ffalcinelli/pydivert/README.md

 1. ~~Packet modification and reinjection~~
 2. Support for other platforms, at least OSX and linux
 3. ~~May be a good idea to delegate all the WinDivert methods to Handle instances~~
+4. Clean test code.
+Tests should be more readable to use as example.

 License